-Lot reports aren’t much use to modern companies unless they are connected to inventory management systems and similar software that can keep track of all lots in storage and generate reports whenever necessary.
+Lot reports aren’t of much use to modern companies unless they are connected to inventory management systems and similar software that can keep track of all lots in storage and generate reports whenever necessary.

 Sometimes lot reports are created and sent automatically, especially when expiration dates are involved: This allows companies to switch around inventory if necessary to help get all units shipped in time to avoid expiration issues.
-Other lot reports are created on demand in response to a particular issue.
+Other lot reports are created on-demand in response to a particular issue.
 If products start coming back with defects, for example, a business can order lot reports for those units to quickly track down the batch (or batches) in question.

 How is a Lot Number Different from a SKU Number?

-SKU (stock keeping unit) numbers are also used to identify and track products, and if your business has worked with SKUs before you may be wondering what the difference is compared to lot control.
+SKU (stock-keeping unit) numbers are also used to identify and track products, and if your business has worked with SKUs before you may be wondering what the difference is compared to lot control.

 SKUs are codes used to fully identify a particular unit of inventory.
 The SKU includes information on where and when the unit was manufactured, its price, any important descriptive details (color, size, etc.), how many are in stock, and often where the unit should be shelved.